 “We will also work with families to address such challenges as driving safety, supervision of the patient, medication management, agitation or aggressive behaviors, behavior management strategies, communication techniques, and caregiver support.”

-Brent P. Forester, MD, MSc, chief of McLean’s Division of Geriatric Psychiatry and medical director for Behavioral Health within Population Health Management at Partners HealthCare, said, “The opportunity for McLean Hospital to partner with the Alzheimer’s Association will help accelerate access to a wide range of services and programs for our patients.
+Brent P. Forester, MD, MSc, chief of McLean’s Center of Excellence in Geriatric Psychiatry and medical director for Behavioral Health within Population Health Management at Partners HealthCare, said, “The opportunity for McLean Hospital to partner with the Alzheimer’s Association will help accelerate access to a wide range of services and programs for our patients.
 The need has never been more critical.
 Of the 5.4 million Americans with Alzheimer’s, an estimated 5.2 million people are age 65 and older, and approximately 200,000 individuals are under age 65.”

 “These numbers will escalate in the coming years as the baby boom generation begins to reach age 65 and beyond,” he said.
 “While we are making great strides in research and raising awareness, there’s a tremendous need to continually expand our reach to patients and families and connect them with the services they need.”

 Patterson said that while most consultations will be conducted over the phone, the DCC team will also be able to arrange for in-person meetings with families at the Alzheimer’s Association’s office locations in Watertown, Worcester, Springfield, Raynham, or Bedford, New Hampshire.

 “The Alzheimer’s Association is excited to be partnering with McLean Hospital,” she added.
 “The DCC program is a much-needed entryway to our services for so many patients and families.”